The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/leveling-guide.md

 #### Level 40

 New action: Edge of Darkness.
 This is a single-target version of Flood of Darkness.
-Because its potency is slightly more than twice that of Flood, it should also be used in two-target situations.
+Because its potency is triple that of Flood, it should also be used in two-target situations.

+New action: Stalwart Soul.
+This is the second hit of your AoE combo , giving you MP generation in multi-target situations, and enabling you to use Flood of Darkness more often.
+This additional combo action also makes your AoE combo stronger than the single-target Souleater combo at 2 targets, where you needed three targets for Unleash to be stronger than Souleater combo.

-* Souleater combo on 1-2 targets.
+* Souleater combo on 1 target.
-* Unleash on 3+ targets.
+* Stalwart Soul combo (Unleash -> Stalwart Soul) on 2+ targets.
 * Edge of Darkness on 1-2 targets.
 * Flood of Darkness on 3+ targets.